 These 5 Machu Picchu alternatives promise the same mix of history and spellbinding scenery but with fewer crowds.
 So read on for our guide to 5 spectacular things to do in Peru beyond Machu Picchu and leave the tourist crowds of Cusco far behind!

 Disclaimer: This post may contain affiliate links.
 If you make a purchase or booking through one of our links we may earn a small commission (don’t worry, it’s at no extra cost to you).

 Peru is a massive country and if you are short on time, flying is your best option.
 Flying in Peru can also be quite affordable with Sky Airlines, Viva Air, and LATAM Airlines all offering low-cost flights.
 But while the quickest way to travel is by plane, you will miss seeing many beautiful destinations along the way.

 Bus travel is reasonably inexpensive within Peru and it’s a good way to see more of the country while avoiding the expense of flights.
 Unfortunately, this option can be time-consuming as Peru is a rather large country.
 Some bus routes are over 20 hours in duration!
 If you want to save time and money on accommodation, many bus companies in Peru offer night routes.

-Most buses in Peru have air conditioning, onboard meals, a decent movie selection, and, best of all, reclining seats that provide even more legroom than airport seating.
+Most buses in Peru have air conditioning, onboard meals, and a decent movie selection.
+Best of all, they have reclining seats that provide even more legroom than airport seating.
 These luxurious coach buses are right on par with some airline cabins.
-In fact, some bus operators like the Cruz del Sur fleet are more comfortable than flying and you might even have a hostess onboard serving snacks and meals.
+Some bus operators like the Cruz del Sur fleet are more comfortable than flying.
+You might even have a hostess onboard serving snacks and meals.